wp-plugins/iubenda-cookie-law-solution/readme.txt

 == Further notes ==

 At the moment the automatic blocking of the YouTube video player and social widgets are done only if these scripts are located after the function wp_head().
 The solution is the first version.
 Test it and contact us to report any errors.

+Header image for this plugin page [graciously provided by this person](http://www.sketchappsources.com/free-source/1012-minimal-lines-device-icons-sketch-freebie-resource.html).

 == Bug reports ==